x

 AUSTIN, Texas — A Pflugerville ISD kindergarten teacher has been charged with a felony after allegedly fracturing two of a student's fingers earlier this month.

 Moore said the school didn't notify them about any incidents that day.
-That night, the family took Noah to St. David's North Austin Medical Center where an X-ray confirmed a fractured pinky and ring finger on his right hand.
+That night, the family took Noah to St. David's North Austin Medical Center, where an X-ray confirmed a fractured pinky and ring finger on his right hand.

-According to an affidavit, Pflugerville ISD police were called to Pflugerville Elementary on Sept.
+According to an affidavit, PfISD police were called to Pflugerville Elementary on Sept.
 5. Officers met with the Moore, his wife and the school's principals.
-Moore told police about Noah's odd behavior after returning from school the day prior, and gave police a video he had taken of his son telling him that Merrell had broken his fingers.
+Moore told police about his son's odd behavior after returning from school the day prior and gave police a video he had taken of his son telling him that Merrell had broken his fingers.

 Investigators visited Moore's residence to take pictures of the incident, where Noah told an investigator with the Department of Family and Protective Services that Merrell had broken his fingers.

-Pflugerville ISD detectives reviewed surveillance footage from the school day on Sept.
-4. One video at 9:44 a.m., showed Noah in the hallway and at one point voluntarily flopping down on the floor, putting weight on his hands, which led detectives to believe he was not injured at that point.
+PfISD detectives reviewed surveillance footage from the school day on Sept.
+4. One video, at 9:44 a.m., showed Noah in the hallway and, at one point, voluntarily flopping down on the floor, putting weight on his hands.
+That led detectives to believe he was not injured at that point.
 In the video, he walked toward the class and brushed his right hand along the bench, which again led detectives to believe he was not injured at that point.

 In another video, at approximately 10:20 a.m., Merrell and Noah left the classroom as Merrill was holding his right hand.
 Shortly thereafter, Merrell stopped him a few steps away from exiting the outside doors.
 His head and body stretched up and Merrell's left hand moved above Noah's head before she bent down to the right side of his body.

-Merrell's left arm then moved over Noah's shoulders while he stepped away from her.
+Merrell's left arm then moved over his shoulders while he stepped away from her.
 Merrell moved him forward while she was still bent over with her left arm around his shoulders.
 He was then moved closer to Merrell by the arm that she had wrapped around him.

 Another video showed Merrell leading Noah outside, still holding his right hand, stopping again and then speaking to him, appearing to be upset.
 Merrell released him as he then solemnly walked along a fence.
 Merrell was then seen going to a bench and speaking with another teacher.